 Choose another fund:

-The Fund seeks to maximize total investment return, consistent with prudent investment management, consisting of a combination of interest income, currency gains and capital appreciation.
+Aberdeen Global Unconstrained Fixed Income Fund seeks to maximize total investment return consistent with prudent investment, consisting of a combination of interest income and capital appreciation

 The Fund seeks to achieve its objective by investing in fixed-income securities of U.S. and foreign issuers including foreign governments, their agencies and instrumentalities, and foreign companies, including those in emerging markets; multinational organizations, such as the World Bank; the U.S. government, its agencies and instrumentalities and U.S. companies; and asset-backed securities.
 The investment team bases its investment decisions on fundamental factors, including economic, market and currency trends and credit quality.